georgysavva/scany/README.md

-# Scany
+# scany

 [![GoDoc](https://img.shields.io/badge/pkg.go.dev-doc-blue)](http://pkg.go.dev/github.com/georgysavva/scany)
 [![Build Status](https://travis-ci.com/georgysavva/scany.svg?branch=master)](https://travis-ci.com/georgysavva/scany)
 [![codecov](https://codecov.io/gh/georgysavva/scany/branch/master/graph/badge.svg)](https://codecov.io/gh/georgysavva/scany)
 [![Go Report Card](https://goreportcard.com/badge/github.com/georgysavva/scany)](https://goreportcard.com/report/github.com/georgysavva/scany)

-Library for scanning data from a database into Go structs and more.

 ## Overview

 Go favors simplicity, and it's pretty common to work with a database via driver directly without any ORM.
 It provides great control and efficiency in your queries, but here is a problem: you need to manually iterate over database rows and scan data from all columns into a corresponding destination.
-It can be error-prone, verbose, and just tedious.
-Scany aims to solve this problem, it allows developers to scan complex data from a database into Go structs and other composite types with just one function call and don't bother with rows iteration.
+It can be error-prone verbose and just tedious. scany aims to solve this problem, it allows developers to scan complex data from a database into Go structs and other composite types with just one function call and don't bother with rows iteration.

-Scany isn't limited to any specific database.
+scany isn't limited to any specific database.
 It integrates with standard `database/sql` library, so any database with `database/sql` driver is supported.
 It also works with [pgx](https://github.com/jackc/pgx) - specific library for PostgreSQL.
-Apart from supporting `database/sql` and `pgx` out of the box, Scany can be easily extended to work with any database library.
+Apart from the out of the box support, scany can be easily extended to work with any database library.

 ## Install